Skip to content

 By default, R uses one CPU core.
 When you are working with an R script or package that can take advantage of multiple cores and parallel processing, take a look at the examples of parallel R batch job scripts.

-We define the batch job script to execute the R script (here myscript.R) using the apptainer_wrapper command, which makes sure project directories are visible in the Apptainer container that r-env runs in.
+We define the batch job script to execute the R script (here myscript.R).
+On Puhti and Mahti, we use the apptainer_wrapper command, which makes sure project directories are visible in the Apptainer container that r-env runs in.

 #SBATCH --job-name=r_serial # Job name